 One of the big items we got from my parents as part of their downsizing is an antique dining set.
 I was happy to get it since the white table and chairs we had in our old dining room have gone into the eat-in area of the kitchen and we needed something in the space.
-It’s a very lovely set but very traditional so I have been trying to think of different ideas for updating it.
+It’s a very lovely set but very traditional so I’ve been trying to think of ways to update it.

 One look I’ve always liked is white painted chairs with dark wooden tables.
-These are some examples I’ve found.
+These are some examples I found.

 Our chairs are not these styles, but you get the idea.

 (And look at all the gold frames – this could have been part of Monday’s post . . . )

 Being obsessed with white, my first thought was white paint for the wood but then I saw this image and it made me think that gray may be nice:

 I had the walls painted a very soft, light gray (something between the curtains in this room and the walls outside) so I think gray chairs could work really well.
 But then again, that might be too matchy-matchy so I will probably just go with white.

 Of course all this is if I can get up the nerve to paint these beautiful old chairs.
 (My mom is going to be horrified!)
 I just feel so badly about painting antique wood furniture.
 But for the sake of aesthetics, I think I can get over it(!)
 Does anyone else feel guilty about painting antiques?